lhmouse/asteria/doc/standard-library.md

 * Throws an exception if the program could not be launched or its exit status could not be retrieved.

+### `std.system.pipe(cmd, [argv, [envp]], [input])`

+* Launches the program denoted by `cmd`, sends `input` to its standard input, awaits its termination, and returns its standard output.
+If `argv` is provided, it shall be an array of strings, which specifies additional arguments to pass to the program.
+If `envp` is given, it shall also be an array of strings, which specifies environment variables to the program.
+If `input` is null, the standard input of the new process will be closed.

+* Returns the standard output of the new process as a string.
+If the process does not exit successfully, `null` is returned.

+* Throws an exception if the program could not be launched or its exit status could not be retrieved.

 ### `std.system.daemonize()`

 * Detaches the current process from its controlling terminal and continues